playbenny/benny_manual/docs/installation.md

 ### Resource usage sidebar

-Benny shows a CPU meter to the left of the play button.
+benny shows a CPU meter to the left of the play button.
 You can press **F12** to show the resource usage sidebar, which shows CPU usage history (yellow, lower better) and framerate history (white dots, higher better).

 ### Settings that affect GPU usage: